mautic/developer-documentation-new/docs/rest_api/contacts.rst

 If you aren't using PHP, here is URL-encoded version of the example:
 ``GET https://[example.com]/api/contacts?where%5B0%5D%5Bcol%5D=phone&where%5B0%5D%5Bexpr%5D=in&where%5B0%5D%5Bval%5D=444444444,888888888``

-`List of available expressions <https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/reference/query-builder.html#the-expr-class>`_
+You can find a list of available expressions on :xref:`Doctrine ORM's website<Doctrine ORM Query Builder>`.

 **Response**